 Consider the below practices to engender good communication amongst employees in your organization:

-One-way mentoring: Mentors can make a huge difference in improving internal communication between the ranks.
-Mentoring is a great vehicle for value-sharing and knowledge transfer from senior members to associates seeking to move up.
+Mentors can make a massive difference in improving internal communication between the ranks.
+Mentoring is an excellent vehicle for value-sharing and knowledge transfer from senior members to associates seeking to move up.

-Two-way mentoring: This advanced form of mentoring is a win-win situation in which older employees share their experience and expertise while the younger ones give insights on engaging with their generation and the new times, technologies, and perspectives.
+This advanced form of mentoring is a win-win situation in which older employees share their experience and expertise.
+In contrast, the younger ones give insights on engaging with their generation and the new times, technologies, and perspectives.

 Create a culture of initiating meaningful conversations: